The Best Yercaud Itinerary – Visit the Queen of Eastern Ghats in 2023

 There are barricades and mirrors on the turns to help drivers, but you need to be careful.
 You can also go for a hike on this road if you are indeed up to it.
 With coffee plantations, spice farms on one side, and hill-forests on the other, this is a mesmerizing experience.

 On you way to Yercaud from Bangalore take this scenic tour before you reach the hotel.
 You will feel like stopping at the various viewpoints in this journey.

 Boat in the Emerald Lake aka Yercaud Lake

-The first thing to do here is to head straight to the Emerald lake which I derive my name from.
+The first thing to do after lunch is to head straight to the Emerald lake.
 Did you know this is the only natural lake in a South Indian hill station?
 You will enjoy the scenic forests around and the floating fountain in the lake when you go boating.

 Thrive in the biodiversity of the Deer Park

 After this enjoy some snacks at the Yercaud lake and walk towards the deer park.
 It is also known as the eco-tourism park for amazing biodiversity.
 Imagine walking in a park with deer, peafowls, and ducks taking an evening walk with you.

 Walk to the Botanical Garden